The 18 Best Instructional Design Certificate Programs and Courses

 Instructional Design by Udemy

 This is another short introductory course for aspiring instructional designers.
-Despite its length, the author manages to fit in quite a lot of theory, which comes at the expense of practice.
-Still, despite its flaws, it should be a good starting point for those who’d like to get acquainted with instructional design terminology, create their first digital training course, and get hands-on experience with authoring tools.
+Despite its length, the author manages to fit in quite a lot of theory.
+However, this sometimes comes at the expense of practice.
+Still, it should be a good starting point for those who would like to get acquainted with instructional design terminology.
+You’ll get enough skills to create your first digital training course and get some experience with authoring tools.

 “I’m a novice in instructional design.
 This course did give an insight into what instructional design is all about.
 It is a good course for beginners.”
 (John D.)